 Pinch of salt

-3. In a big bowl, cream together the butter, sugar, salt and vanilla extract.
-You can do this by hand with a wooden spoon or use a mixer.
-Once smooth and creamy add all of the flour.
+2. In a large bowl, cream together the butter, sugar, salt and vanilla extract.
+You can do this with a wooden spoon or use a mixer.
+Once smooth and creamy add the of flour.

-4. Mix together until your mixture resembles fine breadcrumbs.
-Pour into the centre of your tin and spread out evenly.
-Press down with your hands until you have a firm biscuit like dough (don’t forget to press down between the ridges of the tin.)
+3. Mix until the mixture resembles fine breadcrumbs.
+Pour into the centre of the tin and spread out evenly.
+Press down with your finger tips until you have a firm biscuit like dough.

-6. Leave to cool fully in the tin before evenly sprinkling with 2 tablespoons of caster sugar.
-Carefully remove the shortbread from the tin and cut into pieces.
+4. Bake for 15 minutes or until slightly golden.
+Leave to cool fully in the tin before sprinkling with 2 golden caster sugar.
+Carefully remove the shortbread from the tin and slice into pieces.
 The mixture will be very short and crumbly so don’t worry too much if some bits break off, it’s part of the charm.
 Enjoy with a cup of tea (obviously).

 If you’ve had a go at making my shortbread or any of my recipes, I’d love to hear about it @corrieheale email@example.com